Go Deep, Then Wide: Building Integrative Health Practices

 After gaining initial traction, you need to leverage that momentum and keep making progress by going deeper and methodically tackling the next priority on your list.

-I am speaking from experience positioning and growing my own businesses as well as scores of integrative practices I’ve helped over the years.
-We are all susceptible to debilitating serial tasking and it’s a difficult habit to break.
+I am speaking from years of experience positioning and growing my own businesses as well as scores of integrative practices and businesses I’ve advised over the years.
+We are all susceptible to debilitating serial tasking and reaching way to wide; it’s a difficult habit to break.

 That said, it is sometimes necessary to deviate from an existing business development strategy; there’s definitely an art and science to knowing precisely when to pivot.
-However, you MUST be disciplined and patiently stick with your strategy plan specifics allowing ample time and space for things to fully develop.
+However, you MUST be disciplined and patiently stick with executing your strategy, allowing ample time and space for things to fully develop.
 Until then, you will never accurately know how your plan is working.

 If Einstein’s definition of insanity is repeating the same actions but expecting different results, then what’s equally as foolish is quitting your project halfway through because of interruptions and distractions and assuming the plan itself is fundamentally flawed.